SpartanJ/ecode/docs/autocomplete.md

 * **autocomplete-prev-suggestion**: Moves to the previous suggestion
 * **autocomplete-prev-suggestion-page**: Moves to the previous suggestion page
 * **autocomplete-update-suggestions**: Request to display or update currently displayed suggestions (if possible)

+### User-defined snippets

+The auto-complete plugin supports user and project snippets using the VS Code JSON/JSONC snippet file format.
+See the [user-defined snippets documentation](snippets.md) for file locations, syntax, variables, examples, and current compatibility limitations.